MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getclientcertificate.md

 ---
 title: bitsadmin getclientcertificate
-description: Reference topic for the bitsadmin getclientcertificate command, which retrieves the client certificate from the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin getclientcertificate command, which retrieves the client certificate from the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article